jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-07-17-self-service-data-platform-via-sql-gateway/index.md

 *   **Tools:**
     *   **Programmatic Clients:** Custom applications, workflow orchestrators like Apache Airflow, or scripts using tools like `curl`.
     *   **Command-Line Tool:** Kyuubi provides `kyuubi-ctl`, a command-line interface that uses the REST API for managing batch jobs via YAML files.

+> 💡 **Tip:** Because of its stateless nature, the REST API is particularly well-suited for distributed environments and works seamlessly with CI/CD systems and job schedulers.

 ### 2. Gateway Layer: Multi-Tenant Control Plane